I know, it’s an unfamiliar word, right?

 Are you getting the picture?
 ‘The dizzies’ are rather a complicated issue.
 Let’s take a look at some of the common menopause-related causes.

 Yes, those pesky blinkin’ things.
-Something like 80 percent of women going through the meno years experience hot flushes.
+Something like 80 percent of women going through the meno years experience these.
 If you can relate then you clearly understand why they’re crazy-making.
-This study talks about the link between hot flushes and menopause-related dizziness.
-Indeed, research has shown that women who experience hot flushes may also be more prone to feelings of dizziness or vertigo.
+This study talks about the link between body temperature and menopause-related dizziness.
+Indeed, research has shown that women who experience fluctuations in body temperature may also be more prone to feelings of dizziness or vertigo.

 We’ve heard from many in our treasured MenoMe community who suffer from hormonal headaches or migraines.
 And while we always dislike being the bearers of bad news they absolutely can be triggered by perimenopause.
 If you have a past history they may even become worse.
 For anyone who has ever experienced a doozy you don’t need me to tell you dizziness can be a side effect.